ToastArgumentative/To-Do-List/README.md

-A web based To-Do List with backends of Python using Flask."# To-Do-List"
+A web based To-Do List with backends of Python using Flask.